Author of Be Ready for Anything and Bloom Where You’re Planted online course

 When a disaster strikes unexpectedly, there’s nearly always some kind of monkey wrench that causes your well-thought-out prepper plans to work less effectively than expected.
 When describing the situation, the person says sheepishly, “Normally we wouldn’t have had X circumstance going on when it happened, and our preps would have worked just fine.”

 That’s just the thing.
 There is nearly always going to be a variable that doesn’t fall neatly into your imagined scenario.
-Your ability to roll with that is the truest test of your preps.
+Disasters are complex events.
+Your ability to roll with that is the truest test of your preps and indeed, your overall level of preparedness.
 It is more valid than any number of planned practice runs.

 Don’t get me wrong.
 Planned practice runs are great and are a valuable technique to enhance your level of preparedness.
 But be honest – you nearly always do a little something extra to prepare for a practice run.
 Perhaps you make an extra trip to the store.
 Maybe you just got a brand new prep that you want to test out, inspiring the practice run that is a perfect scenario for the use of that prep.